 Benefits of studying in Australia

 Ranked in the global top 10 (Universitas 21 2019), the Australian higher education system is respected throughout the world.
-The University of Western Australia (UWA) is in the prestigious Group of Eight Australian research universities and is ranked in the world top 100 (QS World University Rankings 2019).
+The University of Western Australia (UWA) is part of the prestigious Group of Eight Australian research universities and is ranked in the world top 100 (QS World University Rankings 2020).

 Australian education system

 Your degree may include opportunities for practical work or fieldwork, and you will learn the theory in group lectures, group discussions and through independent study.
-The balance of methods of teaching you will experience depend on the degree you choose.
+Teaching methods during your degree include group lectures, group discussions and independent study.
+Depending on what you choose to study at university, you may also have the opportunity to take part in practical experiments and fieldwork.

 You can study a degree in Australia if you would like to explore your chosen subject in greater depth.
 Qualifications you can work towards include Bachelor, Master and Doctoral degrees.